Lawrenceismyname/Cosmic_Ray_Muon_Detection_and_Tracking/README.md

 # Cosmic_Ray_Muon_Detection_and_Tracking
 This project implements a cosmic ray muon tracker using a 25 cm plastic scintillator bar with dual-ended SiPM readout.
 It includes Geant4 simulations for system optimization and Python code for data analysis from both an oscilloscope and a custom ASIC.
-The work evaluates various position reconstruction methods, with multiple linear regression achieving a best spatial resolution of 1.54 cm.
+The work evaluates various position reconstruction methods, with multiple linear regression achieving the lowest standard deviation in the position estimate of 1.54 cm.

 Contents:
 Code used to process simulation and experimentation data.